 That’s why we’ve decided to put together a list of the best motherboards on the market.
 Each one of the motherboards on this list have been rigorously tested and reviewed by us to make sure they truly deserve a spot.
 You can rest assured that not only will these motherboards perform when you need them to, but that they’re well made enough to last.
 And with all the different varieties of motherboards and all the features that go into them, it’s important to know exactly what to look for.

 Coming to terms

-Before we get into the recommendations, a little bit of a primer for the uninitiated.
-Motherboards come in several different form factors, the most common of which are ATX and Micro ATX.
-There are a whole bunch of other form factors, but generally speaking, the case you end up buying will probably support one or both of these sizes.
+Before we get into the recommendations, here’s a little bit of a primer for the uninitiated.
+Motherboards come in several different form factors, the most common of which are ATX and micro ATX.
+There are a whole bunch of other form factors, including the newer mini ITX, but generally speaking, most PC cases will support one or both of these sizes.